FionaChan01/FionaChan01.github.io/_pages/cv.md

 # Honors & Awards

-- Awards |National Finalist Award of the 7th China International "Internet+" University Student Innovation and Entrepreneurship Competition (Industry Track) , 2021
+Awards |National Finalist Award of the 7th China International "Internet+" University Student Innovation and Entrepreneurship Competition (Industry Track) | 2021

-- Awards | Chongqing First Prize of the 7th China International "Internet+" University Student Innovation and Entrepreneurship Competition (Industrial Track), 2021
+Awards | Chongqing First Prize of the 7th China International "Internet+" University Student Innovation and Entrepreneurship Competition (Industrial Track) | 2021

-- Award | Third Prize of Huawei Cloud Artificial Intelligence Competition (Innovation and Creativity Track) (top 3.3% of the municipality), 2021
+Award | Third Prize of Huawei Cloud Artificial Intelligence Competition (Innovation and Creativity Track) (top 3.3% of the municipality) | 2021

-- Awards | Third Prize of Chongqing University Mathematics Competition (Non-Math Major), 2020
+Awards | Third Prize of Chongqing University Mathematics Competition (Non-Math Major) | 2020

-- Awards | Mathematical Contest in Modeling/Interdisciplinary Contest in Modeling Successful Participant, 2020
+Awards | Mathematical Contest in Modeling/Interdisciplinary Contest in Modeling Successful Participant | 2020

-- Honors | National Scholarship (top 1.7% of the major), 2020
+Honors | National Scholarship (top 1.7% of the major) | 2020

-- Honors | Chongqing University Comprehensive Scholarship A twice (top 2.0% of the major), B twice (top 8.3% of the major), 2019-2021
+Honors | Chongqing University Comprehensive Scholarship A twice (top 2.0% of the major), B twice (top 8.3% of the major) | 2019-2021

-- Honors | Outstanding Student of Chongqing University Twice (Top 4.7% of the major), 2020-2021
+Honors | Outstanding Student of Chongqing University Twice (Top 4.7% of the major) | 2020-2021

 # Skills, Certifications & Others